Skip to the content.

 Solidity supports multiple inheritance and polymorphism.

-contract owned {
+contract Owned {

 address owner;